 iPhone should come up with “Trust this computer” pop-up, whenever it is connected to Mac, Windows computer or Chromebook for the first time.

-Once you authorize the computer by tapping on the Trust option, it practically gains the right to access Photos, Contacts, Messages and other data on your iPhone.
+This allows you to authorize the computer by tapping on the Trust option, which provides it with access to Photos, Contacts, Messages and other data on your iPhone.

-Hence, the purpose of “Trust This Computer” pop-up is to protect your privacy and data by making sure that you are connecting iPhone only to known and trusted computers.
+As you must have figured out, the purpose of “Trust This Computer” pop-up is to protect your privacy and data by making sure that it is only being connected to known and trusted computers.

 Trust This Computer Not Showing Up on iPhone

-If “Trust This Computer” pop-up is not showing up on your iPhone, you may have already trusted the computer or unknowingly tapped on the “Don’t Trust” option.
+If “Trust This Computer” pop-up is not showing up on your iPhone, it is likely that you may have unknowingly tapped on the “Don’t Trust” option.

 With this understanding, let us go ahead and take a look at the steps to fix the problem of “Trust This Computer” pop-up not appearing on iPhone.